-The voltage ripple and transient requirements determines the output capacitors types and values.
+The voltage ripple and transient requirements determine the output capacitors type and values.
 The criteria is normally based on the value of the Effective Series Resistance (ESR).
-However the actual capacitance value and the Equivalent Series Inductance (ESL) are other contributing components, these components can be described as:
+However the actual capacitance value and the Equivalent Series Inductance (ESL) are other contributing components.
+These components can be described as: